usaid-cs/yesterday-i-learned/investing.md

 If you want to [leave stock-picking to someone else](https://www.theglobeandmail.com/investing/article-when-mutual-funds-make-more-sense-than-etfs/), then pick an actively-managed mutual fund, contribute to it monthly, and forget about it.
 Unlike ETFs, where one trade is typically \$10 through your standard broker, contributions to mutual funds typically have no additional fees.

+Mutual fund orders can take three whole fucking days to close.
+The price of the fund you pay for is its price on the day they decide to settle your order.

 [Mutual fund orders are executed at 4pm eastern time](https://www.investopedia.com/ask/answers/110615/when-are-mutual-fund-orders-executed.asp) (or 4:30pm?
 That's when the TSX closes).
 The price is calculated, [roughly](https://www.investopedia.com/terms/n/nav.asp), the fund's assets - liabilities, divided by the number of shares there is.

 [**Dollar cost averaging**](https://en.wikipedia.org/wiki/Dollar_cost_averaging) is a fancy term for "putting $100 into your mutual funds every month when you have $10000".
 If you don't have the lump sum to begin with, it is called **automatic investing** instead.
 On one hand, it does reduce risk for when, say, the market crashes shortly after you deposit a lump sum amount.
 On the other hand, since you didn't put in that lump sum amount, you don't benefit from the gains if the market goes up.
 So: throw in a lump sum if you have the money _and_ the market is expected to go up.
 Throw in a invest small amounts regularly otherwise.